gulp-cookery/gulp-ccr-postcss/README.md

 Use a custom parser.
 Currently only supports `"scss"`, note that the [`postcss-scss`](https://github.com/postcss/postcss-scss) plugin must be installed first.

+### config.options

+Additional options to pass to postcss.

 ## Usage

 ``` bash